vs4503/vs4503/README.md

 ### Welcome to my Github Profile!
-I am an enthusiastic and inquisitive programmer aiming to utilize my expertise in Data Analytics, Web Development, and Quantum Computing to obtain a full-time position as a Software Developer!
+I am an enthusiastic and inquisitive programmer aiming to utilize my expertise in Big Data Analytics, React Front-End Development, and Java Back-End Development to obtain a full-time position as a Software Developer!

 <br/>